rafinskipg/generator-rafinskipg/readme.md

 * Built-in preview server with LiveReload
 * Automagically compile Sass
 * Automagically compile Browserified bundle
+* Includes react
 * Awesome Image Optimization (via OptiPNG, pngquant, jpegtran and gifsicle)
 * Mocha Unit Testing with PhantomJS
 * Bootstrap for Sass (Optional)
+* Foundation (Optional)
 * Leaner Modernizr builds (Optional)
+* Express server for avoiding the use of grunt for tools like pm2 or heroku that prefers to use the easier way `node server.js` (Optional)

 For more information on what `generator-rafinskipg` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-rafinskipg/blob/master/app/templates/_package.json) used in our `package.json`.